 Photographing Native Plants at San Elijo Lagoon

 The day was just perfect!
-Along the trail, many of the native plants were in bloom, and I was able to find a few wildflowers as well!
+Many of the native plants were in bloom along the trail, and I could also find a few wildflowers!
 Another great treat was the number of birds that we encountered.

 Entering Slot Canyon

 When we finally arrived at Annie’s Canyon and Slot Canyon, you could feel our anticipation.
-If you are claustrophobic, I would suggest taking the alternate “View Point” trail, which takes you up the hill, rather than going through the canyon.
+If you are claustrophobic, I suggest taking the alternate “View Point” trail, which takes you up the hill rather than going through the canyon.

-At the end of the canyon, there is a metal latter attached to the bluffs, which allows you to exit.
-The views of the lagoon from the top of the trail are exceptional.
+A metal latter is attached to the bluffs at the canyon’s end, allowing you to exit.
+The views of the Lagoon from the top of the trail are exceptional.

 Cardiff State Beach

-After our hike, we headed across the street to Seaside State Beach and South Cardiff State Beach as well as the inlet of the San Elijo Lagoon.
-I always love visiting this beach because of all the sand dune vegetation.
+After our hike, we headed across the street to Seaside State Beach and South Cardiff State Beach, as well as the inlet of the San Elijo Lagoon.
+I always love visiting this beach because of all the dune vegetation.

 San Onofre State Beach in April

 As I continue my 2019 year in review, I am happy to share with you all one of my favorite trips of last year!
-On April 2nd, my two girls and I headed off to one of my most favorite beaches in all of San Diego County- San Onofre State Beach.
+On April 2, my two girls and I headed off to one of my favorite beaches in San Diego County- San Onofre State Beach.

-I could not wait to see how all the native plants and wildflowers were looking as we just had a pretty substantial storm come through a couple of days prior.
+I could not wait to see how all the native plants and wildflowers looked, as we had just had a substantial storm come through a few days prior.

 Oh, How I Love the Trestles Beach Trail!

-We started up north hiking Trestles Beach Trail and saw so many great plants, bushes, and trees looking their best due to previous rain showers.
+We started hiking Trestles Beach Trail up north and saw many great plants, bushes, and trees looking their best due to previous rain showers.
 I love how rustic this area is.

-San Mateo River was going out to the ocean, and this is the first time that I have witnessed this.
+San Mateo River was going out to the ocean; this was the first time I had witnessed this.
 There were also so many birds to see hanging out around the inlet.

 There was also a lot of debris littering the beach.
-You do remember me mentioning that we just had two big rainstorms the week before?
+Do you remember me mentioning that we just had two big rainstorms the week before?

-I do love driftwood, and you can always find so much here as San Onofre State Beach.
+I love driftwood, and you can always find so much here at San Onofre State Beach.

 San Onofre State Beach – Bluff Beach

-So we stay over at Trestles for about an hour, and then we headed back to the car and drove over to San Onofre Bluff Campground, which is located in the southwestern section of San Onofre State Beach.
+So we stayed over at Trestles for about an hour, then we headed back to the car and drove to San Onofre Bluff Campground, located in the southwestern section of San Onofre State Beach.
 I have wanted to come here for so long, and today was the day!

 Another great feature over here is that hardly anyone is ever here.
-In a state with millions of people, being alone on the beach seems like an impossibility, but not here at San Onofre Trails Beach.
+In a state with millions of people, being alone on the beach seems impossible, but not here at San Onofre Trails Beach.
 I adore the seclusion, and I bet you would too.
-That is, if you appreciate miles of wild, untouched beach, then this experience is for you!
+If you appreciate miles of wild, untouched beach, this experience is for you!

 Hiking North Agua Hedionda Lagoon Trails in May

-I had a few hours one day, so I decided to go check out the North Agua Hedionda Trails.
-You see, I have already hiked the Discovery Trail, which is located at the Agua Hedionda Lagoon Discovery Center as well as the Hubb’s Trail, which is the most northwestern trail of the lagoon.
+One day, I had a few hours, so I decided to check out the North Agua Hedionda Trails.
+I have already hiked the Discovery Trail, located at the Agua Hedionda Lagoon Discovery Center, and the Hubb’s Trail, the most northwestern trail of the Lagoon.